 The Healthy Lifestyles Initiative methodology is based off of national work from NICHQ-Collaborate for Healthy Weight.
-This methodology crosses 3 sectors (Government, Community, and Healthcare) in various settings (schools, early childhood, workplace, and PCP offices) to reach children and families where they live, study, work and play.
-It is centered on creating customized MAPPS for Change.
+This methodology crosses 3 sectors (Government, Community, and Healthcare) in various settings (schools, early childhood, workplace, health departments, churches and PCP offices) to reach children and families where they live, study, work and play.
+It is centered on creating customized MAPPS for Change plan.

-MAPPS for Change outlines a planning framework to help partners identify and outline actions they will take as being part of the Healthy Lifestyle Initiative.
+MAPPS for Change is a planning tool to help partners identify and outline actions they will take as being part of the Healthy Lifestyle Initiative.

 - M - Consistent use of message (12345 Fit-Tastic!).